hyprwm/hyprland-wiki/content/hypr-ecosystem/user/hyprpolkitagent.md

 ## Usage

-Add `systemctl --user start hyprpolkitagent` to your Hyprland config's autostart and restart hyprland.
+Add `systemctl --user start hyprpolkitagent` to your Hyprland config's autostart and restart Hyprland.
 (obviously change that to whatever you are using if you are not using the hypr one)

 <!-- If Hyprland is started with [uwsm](../../Useful-Utilities/Systemd-start), you can autostart the polkit agent with the command `systemctl --user enable --now hyprpolkitagent.service`. -->